-Root canal treatment is available at Best Care Dental III in Atlanta and the surrounding area.
+Root canal treatment is available at Best Care Dental Inc. in Atlanta and the surrounding area.
 This procedure can relieve dental pain and save your tooth.
 Call us at (404) 419-1096 to learn more about our services or schedule an appointment today.

 Understanding Root Canals

 Below the enamel and dentin, there is pulp at the center of a tooth.
 The pulp contains blood vessels, nerves, and connective tissue.
 When the pulp becomes injured or infected, the patient may experience swelling, infection, and pain.
 Even when outwardly apparent symptoms are not present, bacteria within the root canal may cause decay and damage to the jawbone.
 In many cases, a root canal may be necessary to save the tooth.

 A root canal can remove the infected or inflamed pulp to prevent further issues.
 Various situations can call for a root canal, such as repeat dental work on the same tooth, cracks or chips, deep cavities, or a tooth injury.
 Signs that a patient may need root canal treatment include bumps along the gums, darkening gums, severe pain or sensitivity while biting or chewing, and swollen or tender gums.
 People should be aware that the signs of root canal infection or injury are not always obvious and that a thorough examination may be necessary for diagnosis.

 “A root canal can remove the infected or inflamed pulp to prevent further issues.”

 Root Canal Treatment Benefits